 This consistency allows users to quickly find the features they want, making the experience fast and seamless.

-You can defy user expectation by creating a landing page that’s a bit different than the other pages or occasionally throwing in a special feature.
+You can defy user expectations by creating a landing page that’s a bit different than the other pages or occasionally throwing in a special feature.
 However, it’s best not to stray too far out of the norm, or you’ll risk losing readers.

 Define the Company